cubedhuang/discord-embed-creator/README.md

-# discord.js-embed-creator
+# Discord Embed Creator

-Generate code for discord.js embeds.
+Generate code for embeds in discord.js and discord.py!